-- o interest rate adjustment limitations on CMO collateral due to periodic and lifetime interest rate cap features; and - o mismatched interest rate adjustment periods between mortgages held as CMO collateral and CMO borrowings.
+o interest rate adjustment limitations on CMO collateral due to periodic and lifetime interest rate cap features; and o mismatched interest rate adjustment periods between mortgages held as CMO collateral and CMO borrowings.

-To mitigate exposure to the effect of changing interest rates on cash flows on CMO borrowings, IMH purchases derivatives in the form of interest rate cap agreements (Caps) interest rate floor agreements (Floors) and interest rate swap agreements (Swaps).
-A Cap or Floor is a contractual agreement for which IMH pays a fee.
-If prevailing interest rates reach levels specified in the Cap or Floor agreement IMH may either receive or pay cash.
+To mitigate exposure to the effect of changing interest rates on cash flows on CMO borrowings, IMH purchases or sells derivatives in the form of interest rate cap agreements (Caps), interest rate floor agreements (Floors) and interest rate swap agreements (Swaps).
+A purchase or sale of a Cap or Floor is a contractual agreement for which IMH may pay or receive a fee.
+If prevailing interest rates reach levels specified in the Cap or Floor agreement, IMH may either receive or pay cash.
 A Swap is generally a contractual agreement that obligates one party to receive or make cash payments based on an adjustable rate index and the other party to receive or make cash payments based on a fixed rate.
 Swaps have the effect of fixing borrowing costs on a similar amount of Swaps and, as a result, can reduce the interest rate variability of borrowings.
 Management's objective is to lock in a reliable stream of cash flows when interest rates fall below or rise above certain levels.
 For instance, when interest rates rise, borrowing costs may increase at greater speeds than the underlying collateral supporting the borrowings.
 These derivatives hedge the variability of forecasted cash flows attributable to CMO borrowings and protect net interest income by providing cash flows at certain triggers during changing interest rate environments.
-In all hedging transactions counter-parties must have a highly rated credit rating as determined by various credit rating agencies.
+Counter-parties on hedging instruments that are deposited into a CMO trust must have AAA credit ratings while counter-parties on hedging instruments that are not deposited into a CMO trust generally have an A or above credit rating as determined by various credit rating agencies.